52 Years Ago: Kenny Chesney Is Born in Tennessee

 Chesney was born in Knoxville, Tenn., and raised in nearby Luttrell.
-He played football and baseball in high school and might have become a professional athlete if he hadn’t received a guitar for Christmas one year and gotten into music.
-After graduating from high school, Chesney attended East Tennessee State University, studying advertising, but aspired to a career in country music.
+He played football and baseball in high school and might have become a professional athlete if he hadn't received a guitar for Christmas one year and gotten into music.
+After graduating from high school, Chesney attended East Tennessee State University; he studied advertising, but aspired to a career in country music.

-Chesney obtained his college degree, then moved to Nashville and began pounding the pavement, trying to secure publishing and record deals — but it took two years before someone took an interest in him.
-Finally, he secured a meeting with Troy Tomlinson, then at Opryland Music Group.
+Chesney obtained his college degree, then moved to Nashville and began pounding the pavement, trying to secure publishing and record deals -- but it took two years before someone took an interest in him.
+Finally, he got a meeting with Troy Tomlinson, then at Opryland Music Group.

 "First of all, I was attracted to the songs, because I thought that he painted great pictures in his lyrics, particularly for someone who had not been around the typical Music Row co-writes," Tomlinson recalls.
 "I thought that he sang very well too, but more than anything, there was a kind of this ‘I-will-do-it’ look in his eyes.
 I was really drawn in by the fact that he was so set on being successful in this business."

 Chesney first signed a publishing deal in 1992, followed by a record deal with Capricorn Records in 1993; he released his freshman album, In My Wildest Dreams, in 1994.
 Although the record barely cracked the Top 40 and did not contain any hit singles, Chesney remained undeterred.
 He signed with BNA Records for his sophomore album, All I Need to Know, which spawned two Top 10 singles, including the album's title track.
 But more than anything, the record confirmed Chesney's determination to succeed in country music -- a dedication that hasn't waned in the 20-plus years since.